trendless/chtmlrelay/www/src/privacy.md

 - Users can retrieve or delete all stored messages without intervention from the operators using standard IMAP client tools.

-- Users can connect to a "realtime relay service" to establish a peer-to-peer connection between users, allowing them to send and receive ephemeral messages which are never stored on the chatmail server.
+- Users can connect to a "realtime relay service" to establish a peer-to-peer connection between users, allowing them to send and receive ephemeral messages which are never stored on the chatmail relay.

 ### Account setup

-Creating an account happens in one of two ways on our mail servers:
+Creating an account happens in one of two ways on our chatmail relay:

 - by scanning a QR invitation token with a compatible app;